-Net position of the District's governmental activities decreased \$2,663,503.
-Total governmental expenses of \$72,320,849 were offset by program revenues of \$8,955,819 and general revenues of \$60,701,527.
-Program revenues supported 12.33% of the total governmental expenses.
+Net position of the District's governmental activities decreased \$1,024,503.
+Total governmental expenses of \$74,525,381 were offset by program revenues of \$10,083,682 and general revenues of \$63,417,196.
+Program revenues supported 13.53% of the total governmental expenses.

 The primary sources of revenue for governmental activities are derived from property taxes and unrestricted grants and entitlements from the State.
-These revenue sources account for 85.35% of total governmental revenue.
-The most significant increase was in the area of operating grants and contributions.
-This increase was the result of Elementary and Secondary School Emergency Relief (ESSER) funds from the federal government and student health and wellness funding from the State.
-The most significant decreases were in the areas of grants and entitlements and earnings on investments.
-Grants and entitlements decreased due to a decrease in State foundation funding due to the COVID pandemic.
+These revenue sources account for 85.04% of total governmental revenue.
+The most significant increases were in the areas of property taxes and operating grants and contributions.
+The increase in property taxes was due to an increase in collections compared to the previous year.
+The increase in operating grants and contributions was the result of Elementary and Secondary School Emergency Relief (ESSER) funds from the federal government and property tax revenue.
+The most significant decrease was in earnings on investments.
 Earnings on investments decreased due to a decrease in interest rates earned on investments.